ChaosTheGod00276/1-1-6-CSE-assignment/README.md

 ### Krishna’s Reflection: {#1’s-reflection:}

 Answer the 1.1.6 conclusion question here...be DETAILED\!
-Blas this is my great example of collaboration
 My contribution to the collaboration was writing around 3/5 of the code and testing it.
 I wrote a little bit more code than Jugaad and tested it more.
 I also worked on the readme and helped do some of the assignments on that.
 I think that we worked on this project great together.
 Sometimes I made simple errors in my code that I couldn't figure out and Jugaad pointed them out and helped me solve them.
 ### Jugaad’s Reflection: {#2’s-reflection:-1}